Clone-Famous-App/ig_api/README.md

 # Intagram Clone API

-The purpose of this repository is just for learning new stuf hopefully there something we can learn as software engineer.
+The purpose of this repository is just for learning new stuff, so hopefully there something we can learn together.

 ## Database Diagram